- READER REVIEWS

 Mon-Fri, 11am-11pm; Sat, 10am-11pm; Sun, 10am-10pm

 A, B, C, D, E, F, M at W. 4th St.-Washington Sq.

 American Express, Discover, MasterCard, Visa

-Hudson St. to 10th St., Houston to University Place
+Hudson St. to 10th St., Houston St. to University Pl.

 Outfitted with exposed brick and communal tables, Ellary's Greens looks and feels like a health-focused restaurant.
 There are stools lining the long counter, where competent staffers make "Beauty" drinks with aloe vera juice and banana-cacao-ship smoothies.
 Though Ellary's lights candles and serves beer and wine at night, it's best to go here during the day for a leisurely, virtuous breakfast or lunch.
 In the warmer months, you'll find open-air windows, light and simple food, and friendly servers who won't judge you for having any food restrictions.
 The wide-reaching menu focuses on vegetarian food—with limited meat and fish options—and the variety is nice.
 The kale salad with toasted barley, crimini mushrooms, and butternut squash is a success: It's flavorful and hearty enough to almost warrant the steep $14 price tag.
 Choose that over the escarole and smoked-tofu salad, and keep in mind that the portions are small.
 A portobello mushroom wrap sandwich with chipotle-chickpea spread and sauerkraut is tasty, but it's more of a snack than a full-on lunch order.
 Grilled salmon with "lemon confit" (it's just squeezed lemon) and a side of steamed kale make for a nice dinner.
 Sure, they are dishes that you could easily make at home, but that's the appeal of Ellary's: You feel like you're eating in your own kitchen—just everything's fresh, organic, and super healthy.